robrwo/Plack-Middleware-Security-Simple/README.md

 ## rules

 This is a set of rules.
-It should be an array-reference or [Hash::Match](https://metacpan.org/pod/Hash::Match) object containing matches against keys in the Plack environment.
+It can be a an array-reference or [Hash::Match](https://metacpan.org/pod/Hash::Match) object containing matches against keys in the Plack environment.

+It can also be a code reference for a subroutine that takes the Plack environment as an argument and returns a true value if there is a match.

 ## handler